anhnguyendepocen/DSCA_introNLPpython/README.md

 **Skill Level**

-Competency in using the Python Programming language to perform basic data manipulation is reqiured.
+Competency in using the Python Programming language to perform basic data manipulation is required.

-**Pre requisite summary**
+**Prerequisite summary**

-Participants should download the Anaconda distribution to their device and should also download all course content from the given Github repository
+Participants should download the Anaconda distribution to their device and should also download all course content from the given GitHub repository